apache/nuttx/arch/README.txt

     MCU families.
 STATUS:  Under development.

     arch/avr/include/avr and arch/avr/src/avr
-      Common support for all 8-bit VR MCUs
+      Common support for all 8-bit AVR MCUs

     arch/avr/include/atmega and arch/avr/src/atmega
       Support specifically for the AVR ATMega family (specifically only for